Wilson Benesch Omnium - The Greenest High-End Loudspeaker?

 With both the faceplate and motor decoupled from the rest of the tweeter chassis, we're told the tweeter not only achieves “ruler-flat frequency response” and ultrawide dispersion characteristics but also optimal frequency and timing integration with the Tactic 3.0 midrange drive unit.

-The Omnium sports a trio of 7-inch Tactic 3.0 drive units (high and low bass, and mid-range), which retains the isotactic polypropylene cone, and continues to offer the optimal balance of stiffness and damping of the previous generation.
+The Omnium sports a trio of 7-inch Tactic 3.0 drive units (high and low bass, and mid-range), which retains the isotactic polypropylene cone, which offers the optimal balance of stiffness and damping of the previous generation.
 The manufacturer states that this unique blend of material properties allows Wilson Benesch to maintain the crossover free, directly amplifier coupled design for the midrange drive unit while maintaining zero phase distortion.
 Furthermore, the new Fibonacci element results in a drive unit that produces perfect textbook roll off without any inductor, extended frequency response up to 4KHz and a flat frequency response within its operating range, boasts the company.

 The principle low-frequency load of the Omnium is delivered by a series of Isobaric Drive Systems.
 This, we're told, reproduces an incredibly tight and controlled bass response perfectly integrated with the midrange Tactic 3.0 drive unit.